microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 The `FoundationElementDefinition` is the configuration for which the element was defined, allowing inspection of the aggregated options configuration for the component.

-This definition can be extended arbitrarily by components during registration, which is what facilitates default slotted content overrides and arbitrary element configuration:
+This definition can be extended arbitrarily by components during registration, which is what facilitates default slotted content overrides and arbitrary element configuration.
+For example, we could enable the `Counter`'s default `Button` message to be configured by the application developer.
+Here's what that would look like:

 ```ts
 import { html } from "@microsoft/fast-element";